These Nutella Muffins are an irresistible combination of tender and moist vanilla muffins and chocolatey, creamy Nutella.

 Instructions

-With two-thirds of the Nutella, scoop 12 even sized blob onto a baking sheet that has been lined with non stick parchment paper.
+With two-thirds of the Nutella, scoop 12 even-sized blobs onto a baking sheet that has been lined with nonstick parchment paper.
 Place in the freezer until frozen or about 30 minutes.

-Combine the wet ingredients into dry ingredients to form a smooth batter.
+Combine the wet ingredients with dry ingredients to form a smooth batter.

 Spoon a heaping tablespoon of batter into each muffin cup.
 Put one frozen Nutella blob into the center of each muffin.

-Cover frozen Nutella with remaining batter.
-Spoon the remaining room temperature Nutella evenly over the top of the muffins and swirl the Nutella through the batter.
+Cover frozen Nutella with the remaining batter.
+Spoon the remaining room-temperature Nutella evenly over the top of the muffins and swirl the Nutella through the batter.

 Substitutions

-- Oil - the equal amount of melted butter can be used in place of the oil if you prefer.
+• Oil – an equal amount of melted butter can be used in place of the oil if you prefer.

 Variations